sZKiu/solid-experience/README.md

 - User
 - Shared

-The directory structures for business domains are as follows:
+The directory structures for business  are as follows:

 **Folder structure of a module**